It is the process of producing genetically identical individuals of an organism, either naturally or artificially.

-Human cloning is the creation of a genetically identical copy of a human being.
-The term is generally used to refer to artificial human cloning, which is the reproduction of human cells and tissues.
+Human cloning is creating a genetically identical copy of a human being.
+The term is generally used to refer to artificial human cloning, which reproduces human cells and tissues.

 It does not refer to the natural conception and delivery of identical twins.
 The possibility of human cloning has generated controversy.
 These ethical concerns have led several nations to pass the legislature regarding human cloning and its legality.

-As of now, the scientists have no intention of attempting to clone people and believe their results should spark a wider discussion about the laws and regulations the world needs to regulate cloning.
+The scientists have no intention of attempting to clone people and believe their results should spark a broader discussion about the laws and regulations the world needs to regulate cloning.

 Two commonly discussed types of theoretical human cloning are therapeutic cloning and reproductive cloning.

-Therapeutic cloning would involve cloning cells from a human for use in medicine and transplantation, and is an active area of research, but not in medical practice anywhere in the world, as of 2014.
+Therapeutic cloning involves cloning cells from a human for use in medicine and transplantation and is an active area of research, but not in medical practice anywhere in the world as of 2014.

-Two common therapeutic cloning methods being investigated are somatic cell nuclear transfer and, more recently, pluripotent stem cell induction.
+Two standard therapeutic cloning methods being investigated are somatic cell nuclear transfer and, more recently, pluripotent stem cell induction.